podulator/streamdeck-pi-home/README.md

 ### LEDs

-To turn off the software cotraollable Leds, add something like this to your `/ect/rc.local`.
+To turn off the software controllable Leds, add something like this to your `/ect/rc.local`.

 ```
 echo none > /sys/class/leds/green_led/trigger